AdeDZY/SplitShards/readme.md

   - threshold       shard size threshold.
 Shards largers than this will be split
   - -o 	--oneRepo, -o   using only one index repo.
 For example, cw09b has only 1 repo, but cw09a has 10 repos

-⋅⋅⋅This step will create output/{partition_name}/
+   This step will create output/{partition_name}/

-⋅⋅⋅output/{partition_name}/shard: list of shards that required to be split
+   output/{partition_name}/shard: list of shards that required to be split

 2. `./getDocVecFromInference.py shard_file partition_name dat_dir infer_dir -f 0 -d cw12b`